OlehKulykov/PLzmaSDK/README.md

     const archivePath = plzma.Path(__dirname).append('path/to/archive.7z');
     const archivePathInStream = new plzma.InStream(archivePath /* 'path/to/archive.7z' */);

     //  1.2.
-Create a source input stream with the file content in memory. const archiveData = new ArrayBuffer(...);
+Create a source input stream with the file content. const archiveData = new ArrayBuffer(...);
     const archiveDataInStream = new plzma.InStream(archiveData);